 Our legal services partners include the ACLU, American Immigrant Representation Project, Brennan Center for Justice, CAIR NY, Center for Global Enterprise, City Bar Justice Center, Disability Rights Advocates, Her Justice, Human Rights First, Immigration Equality, Lambda Legal, Lawyers Alliance, Lawyers Committee for Civil Rights Under Law, The Legal Aid Society of New York, Legal Services NYC, New York City Anti‑Violence Project, New York Lawyers for the Public Interest, New York Legal Assistance Group, Sanctuary for Families, Trustlaw, Volunteer Lawyers for the Arts, and Volunteers of Legal Service, and many of them have recognized the Firm with awards for our pro bono work.

 United States: Blockchain

 Authors: David J. KapposD.
 Scott BennettDavid L. PortillaMichael E. MarianiSasha Rosenthal-LarreaArvind Ravichandran

 This country-specific Q&A provides an overview of Blockchain laws and regulations applicable in United States.

 This country-specific Q&A provides an overview of Mergers & Acquisitions laws and regulations applicable in United States.

 United States: Bribery & Corruption

 Authors: John D. Buretta

-This country-specific Q&A provides an overview to Bribery & Corruption laws and regulations that may occur in United States.
+This country-specific Q&A provides an overview of Bribery & Corruption laws and regulations applicable in United States.